Nazeim/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/readme.md

 When synchronizing the state, an active writing to disk exceeds the IOPS values that the HDD gives.
 In particular, there may be delays when the operating system doesn't have enough physical memory.
 We recommend keeping at least 30% of the total memory for the needs of the operating system (cache/buffers) and use SSD.

-## 3. Downloading the Latest Node Database
+## 3. Downloading the Latest Blockchain Database

 There is a way to download the latest database from the internet.
-For deatailed description of the process, see [Download the Latest Blockchain](/en/waves-node/options-for-getting-actual-blockchain/state-downloading-and-applying).
+For detailed description of the process, see [Download the Latest Blockchain](/en/waves-node/options-for-getting-actual-blockchain/state-downloading-and-applying).

 Approxmate size of the latest database is 35 GB (**in November 2019**).